Above is a " reverse engineered " rough layout of a circuit board by which we had to "trace out" and

 that all 50 video outputs functioned correctly, thus providing an excellent amplified video signal Video

-fade or drop out, even with the extremely annoying Macrovision copy protection.
+out, even with that extremely annoying Macrovision copy protection.
 The proof was in the copies.